danswart/ryb-book/_book/100-preface.md

 Welcome to the first edition of __[*Reimagine Your Business, A Personalized Guide to Becoming a Winner in Business* (Swart 2023)]()__..

-After 40 years of helping people who run companies, this book is my attempt to pass on what I've learned so you can know at least one way to make your business ***exceptional,*** and reap the rewards that come with that.
+After 40 years of helping people who run companies, and running my own firm for 30 of those years, this book is my attempt to pass on what I've learned so you can know at least one way to make your business ***exceptional,*** and reap the rewards that come with that.
 There's more than one way to make money in this world, and all of them require some measure of luck to succeed.

 <blockquote class="my-box" style="text-align: center;">
 <p>